 Request Payload Object REQUIRED Description Object Type, see 3.3 Yes Determines the type of object to be created.
 Unique Identifier, see 3.1 Yes, MAY be repeated Determines the Split Keys to be combined to form the object returned by the server.
 The minimum number of identifiers is specified by the Split Key Threshold field in each of the Split Keys.
 Secret Data Type No Determines which Secret Data type the Split Keys form.
-Template-Attribute, see 2.1.8 No Specifies desired object attributes using templates and/or individual attributes.
+Template-Attribute, see 2.1.7.14 No Specifies desired object attributes using templates and/or individual attributes.

-1869 Table 222: Join Split Key Request Payload
+Table 233: Join Split Key Request Payload

-Response Payload Object REQUIRED Description Object Type, see 3.3 Yes Type of object created.
-Unique Identifier, see 3.1 Yes The Unique Identifier of the object obtained by combining the Split Keys.
-Template-Attribute, see 2.1.8 No An OPTIONAL list of object attributes with values that were not specified in the request, but have been implicitly set by the key management system.
+Response Payload Object REQUIRED Description Unique Identifier, see 3.1 Yes The Unique Identifier of the object obtained by combining the Split Keys.
+Template-Attribute, see 2.1.7.14 No An OPTIONAL list of object attributes with values that were not specified in the request, but have been implicitly set by the key management system.

-1870 Table 223: Join Split Key Response Payload
+Table 234: Join Split Key Response Payload